-10 Most Harmful Mobile SEO Mistakes You Need to Know | SEJ
+The 10 Most Harmful Mobile SEO Mistakes

 - Avoid mistakenly linking to desktop-optimized versions of your pages from your mobile URLs.

+The easiest way to avoid these issues is to make your site responsive, rather than a separate domain.
+This avoids some of the most common mislinking issues.

-If you want to be automatically alerted to faulty redirects, you should verify your mobile site with Google.
+Verify your mobile site with Google.
 This will help you isolate mapping issues and detect crawling errors that you can later correct in Google Search Console.

-Users on the desktop and mobile versions of your site should be able to access the same content.
+Similar to the above, users on the desktop and mobile versions of your site should be able to access the same content.
+If Google can’t see content on mobile, it cannot see the content.

 You need to remedy any instance in which mobile users receive a 404 error while trying to access a page that desktop users can see.

-In general, you should eliminate all 404 and soft 404 pages as quickly as possible — these could help improve your SERP positions for your site.
-Website auditing software will help you easily find and fix broken links and 404 pages.
+Avoid linking to broken or missing content, and ideally, crawl your site from a mobile user-agent to find any 404s.

 Google is always heading in the direction of rich, accurate, and instant answers to queries.

 Using schema.org to provide those answers will give you a leg up in mobile search results.

-If you aren’t yet using Schema or Structured Data markup to categorize your content, then you’re missing out a key driver of organic CTR.
+If you aren’t yet using Schema or Structured Data markup to categorize your content, then you’re missing out on a critical driver of organic CTR.
 Google and its users tend to respond to rich snippets that showcase examples of the information they’re seeking.

-You can test your website’s structured data, and make sure that your mobile and desktop versions are equivalent, using this Structured Data Testing Tool.
+Your rich snippets may not show up in search results for many reasons.
+Improper mobile implementation is one of those reasons.

+You should use the Rich Snippet tool and Structured Data testing tool to ensure your structured data is well-maintained across the site.

-8. Not Specifying Mobile Viewport
+8. Bad UX: Not Specifying Mobile Viewport

 Mobile screens come in all shapes and sizes, so if you don’t specify the correct viewports using the viewport meta tag, then your users may experience pages improperly fitted to their device.
-Common mistakes include:

 - Using fixed-width viewports, which are only optimized for certain devices.